 To achieve Europe's decarbonisation targets, set out in the Paris agreements, an enormous increase in the solar capacities installed to date in Europe is unavoidable.
-The cumulative installed photovoltaic capacity in Europe of currently 164.9 GW would have to be increased according to different scenarios between 370 GW and up to 600 GW in 2025.
+The cumulative installed photovoltaic capacity in Europe is currently 164.9 GW.
 Because of existing critical geopolitical dependence, there is an additional need to create production capacities to secure a long-term supply of PV modules for Europe, and to balance the current huge yearly European trade deficit of 7.8 billion € of PV modules and cells.
 Following the Russian invasion to Ukraine, the case for a rapid clean energy transition has never been stronger - in the recent REPowerEU communication the European Commission has raised the solar deployment goal to 585 GW till 2030 (420 GW for the power sector and 165 GW of solar rooftops at homes).